Home » General Knowledge » Russian Oil And Gas Banning Effect On Worldwide Prices

 Europe Banning Russian Oil and gas

 British Business and Energy Secretary Kwasi Karting announced on Tuesday that the United Kingdom would halt imports of Russian crude oil and petroleum products by the end of 2022 in response to the “Russian invasion of Ukraine”.
-The newspaper “Politico”, quoting British government officials, before the decision was announced, that Russian gas will not be banned at the same time to make the decision.
+The newspaper “Politico”, quoting British government officials before the decision was announced that Russian gas would not be banned simultaneously to make the decision.

-Politico indicated that there will be a period of several months before imposing the ban to allow the global market to adapt to the situation and to prevent people from rushing to buy fuel, according to Reuters.
+According to Reuters, Politico indicated that there will be several months before imposing the ban to allow the global market to adapt to the situation and to prevent people from rushing to buy fuel.

 EU And Russian oil